Fine Wines, Delivered to Your Door

 The term “wine,” or Cherem in Phoenician, originates from a word describing the fermentation of grapes.
 For the Phoenicians, wine was not just a commodity but a cultural hallmark.
 Ancient Ugaritic poetry and epics extolled Lebanese wine, with particular praise for its divine origins.
 The Rapiuma writings describe Lebanese wine as nurtured by their god El, making it a drink fit for gods and kings.
 While earlier civilizations may have introduced the basics of winemaking, the Phoenicians perfected viticulture and oenology, elevating Lebanese wine to a prized status and an essential export.

-Wine played a central role in Jewish Passover celebrations and continues to do so.
-It was also central to the Last Supper, the Passover feast shared by Jesus and his disciples, and remains integral to the Christian Eucharistic liturgy.
+Wine held a central place in Jewish Passover celebrations, a tradition that continues in modern times.
+It also formed the heart of the Last Supper, the Passover meal shared by Jesus and his disciples, and remains an essential element of the Christian Eucharist.